-With that in mind, I find it impossible to reduce myself to a short, concise bio of the sort you might have come here for.
+I find it impossible to reduce myself to a short, concise bio of the sort you might have come here for.
 So many things contribute to how I define myself, how I see myself in the world.
-My relationships with acquaintances, friends, and blood relatives define me, of course.
+My relationships with acquaintances, friends, and relatives define me, of course.
 Some of these people are living, others dead, many as yet unborn.
-My relationships with those in the non-human world define me too, undeniably.
-The food I eat defines who I am in a very physical sense, as does the water I drink and the air I breathe.
-The music I listen to defines my mental state, as does the news I watch and the quality of connection I build with those around me, and the quality of alone time I claim.
-And, like us all, I cannot escape the untold influences of the land I live on and its long, storied history.
-A web page that encapsulates all of this would be more than you bargained for I suspect, so I feel obligated to offer something shorter, inadequate though it will be.
+My relationships with those in the more-than-human world define me too; the food I eat defines who I am in a very physical sense, as does the water I drink and the air I breathe.
+The media I consume defines my mental state, as does the silence and the alone time I claim.
+And, like us all, I cannot escape the untold influences of the long, storied history of the land I live on.
+I suspect that a web page that encapsulates all of this would be more than you bargained for, so I feel obligated to offer something shorter, inadequate though it will be.

 Like so many in the United States of America, I have a diverse ancestry.
 My mother’s ancestors were primarily Irish and Scottish, most of whom immigrated to North America in the 1800s in the years after the Irish Potato Famine.
-They were, effectively, ecological refugees, fleeing their homeland when the agricultural productivity of that land betrayed them after having persevered through centuries of colonization and conquest at the hands of the British.
+They were, effectively, ecological refugees, fleeing their homeland when the agricultural productivity of that land betrayed them after having persevered through centuries of colonization and conquest at the hands of the British, Vikings, and likely others.
 Some came straight to the United States and eventually settled in the Midwest, while others lingered in Canada for a time before migrating south through Michigan.

 My father’s side of the family is a mix of Spanish and Native.
 They immigrated to the United States from Mexico in 1947, when my father was a very young child.
 My grandfather was of primarily Basque ethnicity, and his parents or perhaps grandparents fled Spanish tyranny for a better life in Mexico in the late 1800s or very early 1900s.
 My grandmother, like many darker-skinned Latinas, was a mix of Spanish and Native.
 I cannot yet discern when her Spanish ancestors arrived on the North American continent and precisely from where they came, or what tribal culture her Native ancestors were part of.
 My uncle, who was 12 when she died, tells me her facial features were reminiscent of the Aztecs, but of course the Aztecs were empire builders who forcibly subsumed dozens of smaller indigenous groups before Spanish conquest ended their reign.